 Progressive Web Apps (PWAs)

 Our legacy Analytics Manager implementation was a bit too "magical," meaning that a lot of its implementation logic was encapsulated and hidden away from developers.
 To make this interface better understood by developers, we've redesigned and shipped a brand new Analytics Manager interface that is implemented in a more explicit manner.
-From now on, the previous Analytics Manager interface will be referred to as the legacy Analytics Manager.
+From now on, the new interface will be referred to as the Analytics Integrations.

 We've also released an initial set of API documentation alongside our new interface, with more documentation and guides soon to follow.